 - All generators covered by this manual produce dangerous electrical voltages and can cause fatal electrical shock.
-Utility power delivers extremely high and dangerous voltages to the transfer switch as does the standby generator when it is in operation.
-Avoid contact with bare wires, terminals, connections, etc., while the unit is running.
-Ensure all appropriate covers, guards and barriers are in place, secured and/or locked before operating the generator.
+Utility power delivers extremely high and dangerous voltages to the transfer switch as well as the standby generator.
+Avoid contact with bare wires, terminals, connections, etc., on the generator as well as the transfer switch, if applicable.
+Ensure all appropriate covers, guards and barriers are in place before operating the generator.
 If work must be done around an operating unit, stand on an insulated, dry surface to reduce shock hazard. - Do not handle any kind of electrical device while standing in water, while barefoot, or while hands or feet are wet.
 DANGEROUS ELECTRICAL SHOCK MAY RESULT.

-- The National Electrical Code (NEC) requires the frame and external electrically conductive parts of the generator to be connected to an approved earth ground.
-Local electrical codes also may require proper grounding of the generator electrical system. - After installing this home standby electrical system, the generator may crank and start at any time without warning.
-When this occurs, load circuits are transferred to the STANDBY (generator) power source.
-To prevent possible injury if such a start and transfer occur, always set the generator's AUTO/OFF/MANUAL switch to its OFF position before working on equipment and remove the 7.5A fuse from the generator control panel. - In case of accident caused by electric shock, immediately shut down the source of electrical power.
+- If people must stand on metal or concrete while installing, operating, servicing, adjusting or repairing this equipment, place insulative mats over a dry wooden platform.
+Work on the equipment only while standing on such insulative mats. - The National Electrical Code (NEC), Article 250 requires the frame and external electrically conductive parts of the generator to be connected to an approved earth ground and/or grounding rods.
+This grounding will help prevent dangerous electrical shock that might be caused by a ground fault condition in the generator set or by static electricity.
+Never disconnect the ground wire. - Wire gauge sizes of electrical wiring, cables and cord sets must be adequate to handle the maximum electrical current (ampacity) to which they will be subjected. - Before installing or servicing this (and related) equipment, make sure that all power voltage supplies are positively turned off at their source.
+Failure to do so will result in hazardous and possibly fatal electrical shock. - Connecting this unit to an electrical system normally supplied by an electric utility shall be by means of a transfer switch so as to isolate the generator electric system from the electric utility distribution system when the generator is operating.
+Failure to isolate the two electric system power sources from each other by such means will result in damage to the generator and may also result in injury or death to utility power workers due to backfeed of electrical energy. - Generators installed with an automatic transfer switch will crank and start automatically when normal (utility) source voltage is removed or is below an acceptable preset level.
+To prevent such automatic start-up and possible injury to personnel, disable the generator's automatic start circuit (battery cables, etc.) before working on or around the unit.
+Then, place a "Do Not Operate" tag on the generator control panel and on the transfer switch. - In case of accident caused by electric shock, immediately shut down the source of electrical power.
 If this is not possible, attempt to free the victim from the live conductor.
 AVOID DIRECT CONTACT WITH THE VICTIM.
 Use a nonconducting implement, such as a dry rope or board, to free the victim from the live conductor.
 If the victim is unconscious, apply first aid and get immediate medical help. - Never wear jewelry when working on this equipment.
 Jewelry can conduct electricity resulting in electric shock, or may get caught in moving components causing injury.